Libero Logo

 Libero LogoLibero Logo PNG

-The Libero logo has a sense of volume and softness, which shows the excellent quality of the product and the care for the baby’s skin.
+The Libero logo conveys a sense of volume and softness, highlighting the product’s excellent quality and care for the baby’s skin.
 The emblem represents products that absorb moisture well and the company that understands children and their parents.

 Libero: Brand overview